 Access Technology Resource Guide

 From the classroom to our websites, Boise State University is committed to supporting a campus environment that is accessible to all, and accessible in particular to individuals with disabilities.
-Developed by Boise State Communications and Marketing, the “Access Technology Resource Guide” provides an overview of all of the campus resources available to create, publish, and share accessible content for students, faculty, staff, and the community.
+Developed by Boise State’s Office of Information Technology, the “Access Technology Resource Guide” provides an overview of all of the campus resources available to create, publish, and share accessible content for students, faculty, staff, and the community.

 - creating accessible web pages